-Housing for a Healthy California program, including funds awarded either by the per unit, per project, and/or per Developer basis may be further specified in the NOFA.
+Prohibition of Multiple Department Funding Sources Memo.
+Additional limitations on the use of multiple Department funding sources may be specified in the NOFA.
+Limits on Department funding, including loan or grant funds on a per unit, per project, and/or per Developer basis may be further specified in the NOFA.